MikAoJk/kotlin-mustache/README.md

 Go to src/main/kotlin/Bootstrap.kt and run it

 ## Testing the login endpoint locally
-Open a web browser and go to this side http://localhost:8080/login
+Open a web browser and go to this side http://localhost:8080/login </br>
+Username is joakim and password is 1234